kreatolinux/.github/profile/README.md

 It is inspired from projects such as KISS Linux and Gentoo.

+Try it out with Docker! `docker run -it kreato/linux bash`

 # Get Started
 To compile a rootfs, you can use [nyaastrap](https://github.com/kreatolinux/nyaastrap)